ballerina-attic/messaging-with-jms-queues/README.md

         // Try getting the JSON payload from the user request

-        // Check whether the requested book available
+        // Check whether the requested book is available

-        // If requested book is available then try adding the order to the JMS queue 'OrderQueue'
+        // If the requested book is available, try adding the order to the JMS queue 'OrderQueue'

-        // Send appropriate JSON response
+        // Send an appropriate JSON response
     }

     // Resource that allows users to get a list of all the available books